What's new with Better-B ?

 This is what Better-B stands for.
 The implementation of this new approach in apicultural management will be done in close collaboration with the actors involved.
 The restoration of harmony and balance must take place on three levels: the environment, the honey bee and beekeeping practices.

-This work was supported by the Better-B project, which has received funding from the European Union, the Swiss State Secretariat for Education, Research and Innovation (SERI) and UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee (grant number 10068544).
+Better-B has received funding from the European Union, the Swiss State Secretariat for Education, Research and Innovation (SERI) and UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee (grant number 10068544).

 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union, European Research Executive Agency (REA), SERI or UKRI.
 Neither the European Union nor the granting authorities can be held responsible for them.